norbert-acedanski/supernatural-guide/README.md

 - Deans Blood type is 0 based on S10E03
 - Dean broke the fourth wall in S10E05
 - Impala of Sam and Dean was produced in April 24th, 1967 (from S11E04)
+- Sam had a Zanna friend, named Sully when he was young (from S11E08)

 # TODO:
 - finish all seasons and episodes.